top of page

 The route ends at the Mãe d’Água das Amoreiras Reservoir where, in addition to its contextualization, visitors will be able to enjoy the view from the terrace at the top of the infrastructure.

-CAMPOLIDE SHIPYARD FOR THE LISBON DRAINAGE MASTER PLAN - DRAINAGE TUNNELS WORK
+LISBON DRAINAGE MASTER PLAN - DRAINAGE TUNNELS WORK

 The Lisbon Drainage Master Plan aims to prepare the city for extreme events caused by climate change, to significantly reduce floods and the consequent social and economic costs, to create an infrastructure that allows water reuse (e.g., for irrigation of green spaces) and to close the urban water cycle – allowing to reduce the “invoice” of drinking water.